navidrome/website/content/en/docs/Developers/translations.md

 Alternatively, you can submit a pull request with your proposed changes directly [to our project in GitHub](https://github.com/navidrome/navidrome/tree/master/resources/i18n).

 If you choose to contribute translations via a pull request, most of the translation files are located in the [`resources/i18n`](https://github.com/navidrome/navidrome/tree/master/resources/i18n) directory.
-These are all served by the Navidrome backend to avoid bloating UI bundle with additional translations.
-The English translation file is located outside of this main directory at [`ui/src/i18n/en.json`](https://github.com/navidrome/navidrome/blob/master/ui/src/i18n/en.json) so it can be bundled with the UI.
+The English translation file is the only one located outside of this directory.
+It can be found in the [`ui/src/i18n/en.json`](https://github.com/navidrome/navidrome/blob/master/ui/src/i18n/en.json).

 ## Translation Status